ThPch/justify-api/README.md

-# Tictactrip Back End API
+# Justifying Back End API

-This is an API created for Tictactrip technical tests
+This API is built to provide a service to a registered user.
+The user which isn't registered can sign up and then have to get a access token to login.
+Once logged in, he can use the service where a text can be justified to 80 characters

 ## Installing